maricard18/42-printf/README.md

 ## Recreating printf() function

 This project is about recreating printf() function. <br>
-This project is in rank 1 of 42 common core and had passed with the score of 100.
+Project in rank 1 of 42 common core and had passed with the score of 100.

 ## How To Use